dylandolevy/doah-workflow/README.md

 The underlying OpenAI Agent workflow is designed to:

 - Prioritize **file-based search** as the primary information source
-- Only use **web search** when file search does not provide sufficient information
+- Only use **web search** when user query is detected to have information not present in the file search
 - Provide responses grounded in available documentation
 - Reduce speculative or unsupported outputs

 This retrieval-first approach ensures answers remain accurate, verifiable, and grounded in approved materials.

-The workflow logic is fully implemented in OpenAI Agent Builder, while this repository focuses on providing a frontend interface for interacting with that workflow.
+The workflow logic is fully implemented in OpenAI's Agent Builder, while this repository focuses on providing a frontend interface for interacting with that workflow.

 ---